mddazure/azure-vwan-microhack/README.md

 - Disconnect Spoke 1 and Spoke 2 from the the NVA Spoke
 - Remove UDRs from Spoke 1 and Spoke 2
+- Remove custom routes
 - Disconnect the NVA Spoke to the Hub
-- Connect Spoke 1 and Spoke 2 with the West Europe Hub
+- Connect Spoke 1 and Spoke 2 to the West Europe Hub

 To implement these changes, run this script in Cloud Shell: